zephyrus1/314159/README.md

 ## MegaHAB:

-**High Altitude Balloon flight software adopted for use on an Arduino Mega.**
+**High Altitude Balloon flight software for use on an Arduino Mega.**

     Combines GPS and APRS for use on the same Mega
     Uses: